Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 `**

 ```
-# This file is generated from information provided by
+# This file is generated from information provided by the datasource.
+Changes
-# the datasource.
-Changes to it will not persist across an instance.
+# to it will not persist across an instance reboot.
+To disable cloud-init's
-# To disable cloud-init's network configuration capabilities, write a file
+# network configuration capabilities, write a file
 # /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg with the following:
 # network: {config: disabled}
 network:
   version: 2
-  ethernets:
-    eth0:
-      dhcp4: no
-      addresses:
-        - 172.16.0.##/24
-      gateway4: 172.16.0.10
-      nameservers:
-        addresses: [8.8.8.8,1.1.1.1]
-# add wifi setup information here ...
   wifis:
     wlan0:
       optional: true
       access-points:
         "YOUR-SSID-NAME":
           password: "YOUR-NETWORK-PASSWORD"
       dhcp4: true
+  ethernets:
+    eth0:
+      dhcp4: no
+      addresses:
+        - 172.16.0.##/24
+ #     gateway4: 172.16.0.10
+ #     nameservers:
+ #       addresses: [8.8.8.8,1.1.1.1]
+      optional: true
 ```
 **Notes:**
     * YOUR-SSID-NAME  is the name of you wifi network.